 Sexual dysfunction in Men

-How does NMO affect sexual function in men?
+How does NMOSD affect sexual function in men?

 Ejaculation and orgasm are much more complicated processes than genital arousal, and are almost impossible to achieve without intact connections between the spinal cord and brain.
 Problems can include delayed ejaculation or not being able to ejaculate at all.